 Whether you are age 60 or 20, anyone can develop ASAD.
 When it’s discovered, it’s vitally important to be treated because effective treatment can dramatically improve your quality of life.

 Dr. Vijaya Manicavasagar is one of the leading researchers into the causes and treatments for ASAD.
+I was privileged to conduct an interview with Dr. Manicavasagar that's included in my book, Five Strategies for Living with Adult Separation Anxiety Disorder, available on Amazon.com.
 Here's a short video of Dr. Manicavasagar that you will enjoy.

 There are a variety of separation anxiety disorder symptoms (this page has a more extensive list of symptoms).
 It is important to be aware of these symptoms and make an accurate list of them for your doctor.
 This will help your doctor determine whether you have separation anxiety or another type of anxiety disorder.